 Install a Strainer on the Main Valve Standpipe.
 This will keep any debris, small snails or algae clumps from interfering with the valve and choking off the drain.
-There are different strainers out there, obviously a finer one will protect better but clog with junk faster.
+There are different strainers out there, and one with smaller holes will protect better, but clog with junk faster.
 Try to get in the habit of inspecting the strainer when you observe and check on your tank.
 After all, you want it to prevent clogs, not be the source of one.

 You might be thinking, “I don’t need no stupid strainer” — YES YOU DO!

 Quick tip – keep more than one: If you have a clean strainer at the ready, you can easily swap out the old one without having to shut anything down.
 This also makes it less likely you’ll forget to put it back on.
 Dirty ones can be cleaned with a stiff brush in the sink.

 Cover Your Overflow Box

 A covered overflow will prevent livestock in the tank from jumping or crawling inside.
 This is a good idea to further protect the valve against clogs, and can also help to limit algae growth.
 You’ll also save yourself having to catch a stray fish inside the overflow which is a real pain.
 A simple piece of acrylic cut to size does the job.